-Copying is the process of creating copies of a blueprint original to use for manufacturing in dangerous locations without risking the blueprint original or using the copies for Invention of Tech II Blueprint Copies.
+Copying is the process of creating copies of a blueprint original to use for manufacturing in dangerous locations without risking the blueprint original.
+Copies can also be used for Invention of Tech II Blueprint Copies.
 A blueprint copy will have the same Material and Time Efficiency as the original at the time of copy.
 Further research on the original after a copy has been made will not affect the copy.

 Blueprint Copies can not be researched further and will only provide a limited number of licensed production runs.
 Once the last production run of a copy has been used up, the copy will not be returned at job delivery and is destroyed.

 Most copy jobs on Tech I blueprint originals do not require additional materials to be provided or skills to be trained to start the copy job.
 However, for the blueprints that do require material input for the research (usually Tech II Blueprint Originals, as well as the "Prototype Cloaking Device" blueprint original), the following is usually needed:

 - Data Sheets, an NPC trade good

 - R.Db of different kinds.
 Those can be manufactured from blueprints available on the market.

 - a set of skills, often also needed to invent or even manufacture the blueprint.